apache/pulsar/site2/docs/functions-debugging.md

 }
 ```

-As shown in the example below, you can get the logger via `context.getLogger()` and assign the logger to the `LOG` variable of `slf4j`, so you can define your desired log information in a function using the `LOG` variable.
+As shown in the example above, you can get the logger via `context.getLogger()` and assign the logger to the `LOG` variable of `slf4j`, so you can define your desired log information in a function using the `LOG` variable.
 You also need to specify the topic to which the log information is produced.

 **Example**